State University of New York at Oswego: Clubs and student organizations

 Oswego has over 180 clubs and organizations.
 These include the Division I Men's Rugby team, the student-run television station WTOP, the student-run newspaper The Oswegonian, the first-ever student-run volunteer ambulance corps (SAVAC), and the Oswego State Esports Association.

 Greek organizations

-Oswego has an array of Greek organizations (fraternities, sororities, or mixed) from both national and locally recognized chapters.
+As of May 2026, Oswego has 16 recognized Greek organizations (4 fraternities, 10 sororities, and 2 mixed) from both national and locally recognized chapters.